Holly McFarland, PsyD

 - Extensive meditation experience as a long-term resident at a Zen temple

-- Lover of interdisciplinary approaches to understanding the subjective/human experience: avid consumer of ideas related to metaphysics, physics, psychology, anthropology, philosophy, religious studies, and evolutionary biology
+- Lover of interdisciplinary approaches to understanding the subjective/human experience: avid consumer of ideas related to anthropology, culture, physics, philosophy/poetry, existential risks, metaphysics, psychology, religious studies, and evolutionary biology